A Spectral Multiplier Theorem associated with a Schr\"odinger Operator: Introduction

-We estimate each term, and summing them up, we prove the spectral multiplier theorem.
-Surprisingly, in spite of the singular integral nature of both $m(H)P_c$ and $m(-\Delta)$, their difference is not a singular integral operator.
-This observation is essential, since it allows us to avoid using the classical Calderon-Zygmund theory for the complicated operator $m(H)$ (see Remark 4.4).
+A key observation is that in spite of the singular integral nature of both $m(H)P_c$ and $m(-\Delta)$ as Calderon-Zygmund operators, the kernel of their difference is less singular than usual Calderon-Zygmund operators.
+This fact is essential in our analysis, since it allows us to avoid using the delicate classical Calderon-Zygmund theory for the complicated operator $m(H)$ (see Remark 4.4).
+Instead, we just make use of the fractional integration inequality and H\"older inequality.